brianrice2/pitchfork/README.md

 ├── config/                           <- Configuration files
 │   ├── local/                        <- Private configuration files and environment variable
 |   |                                      settings (not tracked)
-│   ├── logging/                      <- Configuration of python loggers
+│   ├── logging/                      <- Configuration of Python loggers
 │   ├── flaskconfig.py                <- Configurations for Flask API
 │   └── pipeline.yaml                 <- Parameter values passed to functions.
 Tracked
-|                                           for reproducibility
+|                                           for reproducibility.
 │
-├── copilot/                          <- Deployment configuration for AWS Copilot, for running
+├── copilot/                          <- Deployment configuration for AWS Copilot
-|                                          the app on ECS
 |
-├── data/                             <- Data files used for analysis or by the app itself │   ├── cleaned/                      <- Processed data │   └── raw/                          <- Raw datafile
+├── data/                             <- Data files used for analysis or by the app itself │   ├── cleaned/                      <- Processed data │   └── raw/                          <- Raw data
 |
 ├── deliverables/                     <- Final presentations, white papers, etc. for
 |                                          stakeholders